 In line with our Company's tag line "you are in safe hands" Health Care & Safety is our priority at every stage of work.
-Our pledge towards safety is the prime reason which helped us to manage such a devastating to take corrective measures to become better than what we were yesterday and the same reflects in our records.
-As a result, number of injuries at workplace has reduced substantially and number of illnesses
+Our pledge towards safety is the prime reason which helped us to manage such a devastating pandemic.
+Year after year we continue to take corrective measures to become better than what we were yesterday and the same reflects in our records.
+As a result, number of injuries at workplace has reduced substantially and number of illnesses controlled.

-When the whole world was facing Covid-19 pandemic, we added new parameters and system performance measures to minimize and control the virus and ensure our survival. reduce ill health and workplace injuries.
+When the whole world was facing Covid-19 pandemic, we added new parameters and system performance measures to minimize and control the virus and ensure our survival.